 My kids are going through the phase of Nerf war and gun-toting these days, which has been fueled further when Daddy dear got them a gun each from his travels.

 Last week was the older one’s birthday and invariably, the request was to make a Nerf-inspired cake.

-Though we didn’t host a party but cake is a must, so I made for him in colors of the dart/ gun.
+Though we didn’t host a party but a cake is a must, so I made it for him in the colors of the dart/ gun.

-He is also discovering chewing gum which I personally abhor, but as a very rare treat he manages to chew some.
+He is also discovering chewing gum which I abhor, but as a very rare treat, he manages to chew some.

-So, I combined bubble gum flavour in the whipping cream and filled the cake with it.
+So, I combined bubble gum flavor in the whipping cream and filled the cake with it.

 I think I need a bit more work on colored ganache.
 Once I get the right colored ganache, I will surely share the recipe here.

 Till then enjoy the cake as much as my kids did.
-Even V loved the cake – Absolutely delicious cake with bubble gum flavour and melt in the mouth texture.
+Even V loved the cake – Delicious cake with bubble gum flavor and melt-in-the-mouth texture.

 Nerf Gun Cake